Code of Conduct

 All teachers, including those joining the school mid-phase and mid-day supervisors receive training on bullying awareness and intervention on an on-going basis.
 Support is available through borough specialist services, CPD, INSET and regular Line Management meetings.

-All students receive bullying awareness lessons during CPSHE lessons.
+All students receive bullying awareness lessons during Learning for Life lessons.

-KS3 students are given opportunities to train as peer mediators and have an opportunity to receive accreditation for this.
-The students are recruited at the beginning of year 9 and follow a formal training programme.
-LSU staff are responsible for conducting the recruitment and training of the Peer Mediation team in consultation with the Year Co-ordinator.
+KS3 students are given opportunities to train as Peer Mediators and have an opportunity to receive accreditation for this.
+The students are recruited at the beginning of Year 9 and follow a formal training programme.
+CMD staff are responsible for conducting the recruitment and training of the Peer Mediation team in consultation with the Year Co-ordinator.

-KS4 Student Leaders follow a comprehensive training programme which includes Anti Bullying awareness, as part of their training in KS4.
+KS4 Prefects follow a comprehensive training programme which includes Anti Bullying awareness, as part of their training in KS4.

 All students participate in lessons as part of the ICT curriculum that raises awareness of internet safety.
 Additionally year group and religious assemblies are given on matters relating to internet safety, use of mobile phones and e-communication methods.